 The retinal organoids were characterised by confirming the presence of all major cell types by RT-PCR and immunofluorescence.
 The characterisation of RPE was performed by morphological analysis with brightfield imaging and TEER measurement.

-Phase 2: AAV transduction of retinal organoids and RPE
+Phase 2: AAV transduction of ROs and RPE

 For each AAV vector, three variants were tested, each with 3 doses.
-Each data point was performed in triplicate.
+Each readout was performed in triplicate.
 Transgene expression was monitored by fluorescence imaging from day 7 to 28 post-transduction.
-Organoids were harvested at 24h, 72 h, 7 days, 14 days, 21 and 28 days for analysis.
+ROs were harvested at 24 and 72 h, and 7, 14, 21 and 28 days for analysis.

 Output Dataset: